robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "I miss you," she said.

 "And I miss you," I replied.
-“More than’s sensible.”
+“More than is sensible.”

 <hr class="section-break strong" />